milaboratory/docs/docs/mixcr/guides/nebnext-bcr.md

 `-OjParameters.parameters.floatingRightBound=false -OcParameters.parameters.floatingRightBound=false`
 : Results in a global alignment algorithm for J and C gene right bound, because primer sequences have been trimmed by `--tagPattern`.

-: Results in a local alignment algorithm for C gene right bound, because reverse primers are located in C-gene region.

 `--tagPattern "^N{22}(R1:*) \ ^(UMI:N{17})(R2:*)"`
 : tag pattern specifies the location of the UMI barcode and also trims C primer sequences located in the beginning of R1 (22 b.p. is the length of the longest primer).